Patricia Roc: France

 She made two films in France, Return to Life (1949) and The Man on the Eiffel Tower.
 She returned to Britain to appear in a comedy The Perfect Woman (1949) then walked out on her contract with Rank in March 1949.

 In August 1949 she married French cameraman André Thomas.

 In Paris she made Black Jack (1950).
 She also appeared in Fugitive from Montreal (1951), a French-Canadian co production.

 Roc returned to Britain for the first time in 18 months to make Circle of Danger (1951) with Ray Milland.
 She then returned for Something Money Can't Buy (1952).

 Later films

 Roc's later films included The Widow (1955) and The Hypnotist (1957).

-Roc returned to Britain later in the decade following the death of husband, André Thomas.
+Roc returned to Britain later in the decade following the death of husband André Thomas.
 She produced only three more films and made a few television appearances (including the first episode of The Saint, her final acting role).

 Later life and death

 In 1964 she married businessman Walter Reif and retired from acting.
 She was all but forgotten until 1975 when she made the headlines for being fined £25 for shoplifting from Marks & Spencer in Oxford Street.
 It is thought that this was a means of regaining attention from the public.
-Soon after, she and her husband retreated to Switzerland, Reif died in 1986, Roc died 17 years later in 2003.
+Soon after, she and her husband moved to Switzerland.
+Reif died in 1986, Roc died in 2003.